tamuratak/vscode_architecture/README.md

 - https://github.com/microsoft/vscode/wiki/Source-Code-Organization

 The implementation of the editor part, located in `src/vs/editor/`, and the implementation of various features, located in `src/vs/workbench/`, make up the majority of the code.
+In `src/vs/platform`, services that do not depend on either `editor` or `workbench` are located, such as sharedProcess.

 | dir | lines (exclude tests) |
 | --- | --- |